mojombo/tomdoc/tomdoc.md

 pitfalls that the user may experience.
 Lines SHOULD be wrapped at 80 characters.

+If a method's description begins with "Public:" then that method will be considered part of the project's public API.
+For example:

+    # Public: Initialize a new Widget.

+This annotation is designed to let developers know which methods are considered stable.
+You SHOULD use this to document the public API of your project.
+This information can then be used along with [Semantic Versioning](http://semver.org) to inform decisions on when major, minor, and patch versions should be incremented.

 ### The Arguments Section

 The arguments section consists of a list of arguments.
 Each list item MUST be